w3c/wai-arrm/content/index.md

 ARRM assigns primary, secondary, and contributor level responsibilities for tasks.

-ARRM currently provides an example of typical roles and responsibilities for WCAG success criteria.
-It is also a tool for project managers to assign different responsibilities across roles within their team.
+ARRM provides examples of typical responsibilities that each role has in helping to meet WCAG success criteria.
+It is a tool for project managers to assign different responsibilities across roles within their team.

 ## Typical Roles and Mapping